deepmodeling/deepmd-kit/README.md

 1. Prepare data
 2. Train a model
 3. Freeze the model
-4. MD runs with the model (Native MD code or LAMMPS)
+4. MD runs with the model (LAMMPS)

 ## Prepare data
 One needs to provide the following information to train a model: the atom type, the simulation box, the atom coordinate, the atom force, system energy and virial.
 A snapshot of a system that contains these information is called a **frame**.
 We use the following convention of units: